2 Describing data

 2.1.5.2 Lists

-Another key data structure in R is the list, which are a general form of vector in which the various elements need not be of the same type, and are often themselves vectors or lists.
+Another key data structure in R is the list, which is a general form of vector in which the various elements need not be of the same type and are often themselves vectors or lists.
 Lists provide a convenient way to, say, return the results of statistical computations.

 Rather than using [] as we did above, we use the [[]] operator to access elements of a list.6 The following code confirms that the first element is still of logical data type, and the fourth element is of type character.